-Asaf has exhibited widely across North America, including at the Jacob Lawrence Gallery at the University of Washington in Seattle, WA; Gallery II at Washington State University in Pullman, WA; the S. Tucker Cooke Gallery at the University of North Carolina Asheville in Asheville, NC; the Orange County Center for Contemporary Art in Santa Ana, CA; Culture Lab in Queens, NY; Woman Made Gallery in Chicago, IL; Gallery 4Culture in Seattle, WA; CityScape Community ArtSpace in Vancouver, BC, and the SAQA Special Exhibition at the Philadelphia Museum of Art Contemporary Craft Show in Philadelphia, PA.
+Asaf has exhibited widely across North America, including at the Jacob Lawrence Gallery at the University of Washington in Seattle, WA; Gallery II at Washington State University in Pullman, WA; the S. Tucker Cooke Gallery at the University of North Carolina Asheville, NC; the Orange County Center for Contemporary Art in Santa Ana, CA; Culture Lab in Queens, NY; Woman Made Gallery in Chicago, IL; Gallery 4Culture in Seattle, WA; CityScape Community ArtSpace in Vancouver, BC; and the SAQA Special Exhibition at the Philadelphia Museum of Art Contemporary Craft Show.

 In 2025, Asaf created a temporary public art installation as part of Shunpike’s Storefronts Program in Seattle, WA.
-Her work is also currently exhibited at Atelier Jolie in New York, NY, as part of Strand for Women 2025, a collective exhibition and participatory global art project co-presented by the Catharsis Arts Foundation and the Invisible Dog Art Center, with Asaf's work represented by the Iranian Women's Institute for Life and Liberty (I-WILL).
+Her work is also featured at Atelier Jolie in New York, NY, as part of Strand for Women 2025, a collective exhibition co-presented by the Catharsis Arts Foundation and the Invisible Dog Art Center, with her work represented by the Iranian Women’s Institute for Life and Liberty (I-WILL).

-She received the 2022 Future Art Award from Mozaik Philanthropy and a 2023 Fellowship through the Robert B. McMillen Foundation.
-Asaf holds a BA in Interdisciplinary Visual Art from the University of Washington and an MFA in Interdisciplinary Art from Goddard College, and serves as faculty and Chair of the Art Department at Edmonds College.
+Asaf holds an MFA in Interdisciplinary Art from Goddard College and a BA in Interdisciplinary Visual Art from the University of Washington.
+She received the 2022 Future Art Award from Mozaik Philanthropy and a 2023 Fellowship from the Robert B. McMillen Foundation.
+She currently serves as a faculty member and Chair of the Art Department at Edmonds College.

 CONTACT